QuantumSavory/Quantikz.jl/README.md

 For named controled gates use `MultiControlU(str, controls, ocontrols, targets)`.

+For noise events, you can use `Noise(targets)` or `NoiseAll()`.

 For examples of these operations, see the [attached notebook](https://github.com/Krastanov/Quantikz/blob/main/Quantikz.ipynb).

 ## Custom objects

 For your `CustomQuantumOperation` simply define a `QuantikzOp(op::CustomQuantumOperation)` that converts your object to one of the built-in objects.

 If you need more freedom for your custom quantum operation, simply define `update_table!(table,step,op::CustomQuantumOperation)` that directly modifies the `quantikz` table and define `affectedqubits(op::CustomQuantumOperation)` that gives the indices of qubits involved in the operation.
+Instead of returning an array of indices `affectedqubits` can also return the symbol `:all` which tells the layout engine that all qubits are used in this stage of the circuit.

 Internally, this library converts the array of circuit operations to a 2D array of `quantikz` macros which is then converted to a single TeX string, which is then compiled with a call to `pdflatex`.